STRIDES-Codes/Creating-Rmarkdown-courses-to-teach-bioinformatic-analysis-pipelines/README.md

 =======
 YHH-part
 Rmarkdown - Seurat application incorporating with LearnR (From “Standard pre-processing workflow” to “Determine the 'dimensionality' of the dataset”)

+What's the problem?
+Why should we solve it?
+What is Seurat?
+How to use this course:
+Any files/data/screenshots